-For both C++ and JAX-RPC applications, you must still add your business logic code to the servant implementation class.
+For C++ applications, you must still add your business logic code to the servant implementation class.

 The supplied Artix demos include a fully implemented servant file instead of the generated file.

 Artix deployment descriptors

 As well as hosting user-defined services, an Artix container can be used to host Artix services such as the locator.
 The following is an example generated deployment descriptor for the locator service: